rikonaka/translator-rs/README.md

 ### Proxy Options

-**The Google Translate API has been blacklisted according to the latest firewall rules (GFW), so a proxy option has been added.**
+**The Google Translate API has been blacklisted in China (2022-9-29), according to the latest firewall rules (GFW), so a proxy option has been added.**

-So if there is an access timeout, please consider setting a proxy for the translation software, which currently supports the following proxies.
+If there is an access timeout, please consider setting a proxy for the translation software, which currently supports the following proxies.

 * https proxy
 * socks5 proxy